-- Splitting Power concept: In this situation, two modules will supply power to a bus segment.
-If one of them was turned off or fails, the other power supply must be able to supply energy, alone, to the segment. - The CH1 jumper (power supply) must be set in R position for both modules and W1 jumper (power supply) must be opened for both modules. - Standby concept: In this case, just one power supply provides energy to the system.
+Splitting Power concept: In this situation, two modules will supply power to a bus segment.
+If one of them was turned off or fails, the other power supply must be able to supply energy, alone, to the segment.

+The CH1 jumper (power supply) must be set in R position for both modules and W1 jumper (power supply) must be opened for both modules.

+• Standby concept: In this case, just one power supply provides energy to the system.
 If it was turned off or fails, the backup module will assume the operation.
 In both modules, the jumper CH1 (power supply) must be set in the R position and W1 jumper (power supply) must be placed only in the backup module.

-Expansion of load capacity by adding power supplies or pairs of redundant power supplies
+Expansion of load capacity by adding power supplies

-If the system consumption is greater than 3A, it can be subdivided in up to 8 groups sized for consumption of up to 3A each, and each group is individually powered by a power supply, or redundant pair of power supplies.
+If the system consumption is greater than 3A, it can be subdivided in up to 8 groups sized for consumption of up to 3A each, and each group is individually powered by a power supply.
 More details on the Power supplies positioning topic.
+In the power supply module the CH1 jumper must be set in E position.